m-gopichand/ScoutGPT/README.md

-# Pixii — Amazon Research Agent
+# ScoutGPT — Amazon Research Agent

 A Perplexity-style conversational agent for Amazon product research and competitive analysis.
 It uses **LangGraph** to orchestrate a multi-step research pipeline, **Google Gemini** for reasoning, and **SerpApi** for real-time Amazon data.